merenlab/merenlab.org/courses/PFLS/index.md

 * Gaining insights into reproducible reporting
 * And getting you to participate in lots and lots of discussions

 It may look like this course does not have a conventional structure and it is all over the place.
 You are correct, though this is intentional.
-I hope that this, if I may, 'modern structure' will work for most of you since it has multiple qualities:
+I hope that this *modern structure* will work for most of you since it has multiple qualities:

 * **Balanced Approach**.
-Rather than focusing on a single topic in great depth, the course structure goes in and out of fundamentals of programming, UNIX tools, Git, BASH scripting, and Python in a structured way.
+Rather than focusing on a single topic in great depth, the course structure goes in and out of fundamentals of programming, UNIX tools, BASH scripting, AWK programming language, Git, GitHub, and Large Language Models (LLMs) in a structured way.
-* **AI Tools Introduction** – Placed at an optimal time to help you learn efficient debugging and script generation with ChatGPT or DeepSeek before diving into Python.
+* **AI Tools Introduction** – Placed at an optimal time to help you learn efficient debugging and script generation with ChatGPT or DeepSeek before diving into difficult tasks.
-* **Real-World Applications** – Assignments resemble real-world problems researchers often run into during their day-to-day workflows rather than unrelatable hypothetical programming tasks.
+* **Real-World Applications** – Exercises resemble real-world problems researchers often run into during their day-to-day workflows rather than unrelateable hypothetical programming tasks.
-* **Version Control & Reproducibility** – Introduction to Git and GitHub ensures that you will develop good coding habits early in your journey.
+* **Version Control & Reproducibility** – Introduction to version control systems and cloud solutions for collaborative work ensures that you will develop good coding habits early in your journey.
 * **Quick and Comprehensive Recall**.
 You will get to apply everything you have learned to solve an actual problem (that literally happened and someone had to solve it in their daily work).

-We will see how everything goes, and you will tell me at the end what worked and what did not :)
+The last time the course was delivered to a group of students with no terminal exposure, we dynamically changed the direction of the course based on what is working and what is not working.
+For instance, revisiting some of the earlier concepts once the participants had a working vocabulary and familiarity with scripting proved to be extremely effective for deeper understanding of the topic, so active input from the participants regarding what they are struggling with is quite important.

 ## Technical Recommendations